Return to Photo Index Return to Clickable Map Return to Home Page

 The Celsus Library was constructed in 117 A.D. and could house up to 17,000 scrolls.
 The construction had a

-double-walled system to protect parchments and papyri from mildew and pests from extremes of
+double-walled system to protect parchments and papyri from mildew and pests by isolating the interior from

 Ephesus, Turkey